kurttheviking/bluecache/README.md

   'ms': <Number:Integer:Milliseconds>
 }
 ```

-Note: `ms` is milliseconds elapsed between cache invocation and final resolution of the value function.
+Note: `ms` is milliseconds elapsed between cache invocation and final resolution of the priming function.

 ## API

-#### cache(key, dataFunction)
+#### cache(key, primingFunction)

 Attempts to get the current value of `key` from the cache.
 If the key exists, the "recently-used"-ness of the key is updated and the cached value is returned.
-If the key does not exist, the `dataFunction` is executed and the returned Promise resolved to its underlying value before being set in the cache and returned.
+If the key does not exist, the `primingFunction` is executed and the returned Promise resolved to its underlying value before being set in the cache and returned.
 (To support advanced cases, the key can also be a Promise for a String.)

-A rejected promise is returned if either `key` or `dataFunction` is missing.
+A rejected promise is returned if either `key` or `primingFunction` is missing.

 #### cache.del(key)